-Every year, MnDOT receives a projected TA funding target which is for four fiscal years out (example: this year we are looking at FY 2028).
+Every year, MnDOT received a projected TA funding target which is for four fiscal years out (example: this year we are looking at FY 2028).
 These funding targets are then divided amongst the Twin Cities metro and the greater Minnesota Area Transportation Partnerships (ATPs).
-The Central Minnesota ATP receives approximately \$2.78 million.
+The Central Minnesota ATP will receive approximately \$2.5 million in FY 2028.

-To be considered for TA funding within the Central Minnesota ATP, applicants must complete and submit a letter of intent to the MnDOT District 3.
+In order to be considered for TA funding within the Central Minnesota ATP, applicants must complete and submit a letter of intent to the MnDOT District 3.
 Once the letter of intent period has passed, District 3 staff distribute those letters to their respective regional planning body - Region 5 Development Commission, East Central Regional Development Commission (7E), Region 7W Transportation Policy Board, and the Saint Cloud APO.

-The APO Senior Transportation Planner works with prospective applicants that have projects identified in the planning area on their applications which are due to MnDOT District 3 staff in mid-January.
-Attached are the applications from the City of Saint Cloud, City of Sartell, City of Sauk Rapids, and City of Saint Joseph.
+The APO Senior Transportation Planner works with prospective applicants that have projects identified in the planning area on their applications which are due to MnDOT District 3 staff in early January.
+Attachments H2-H7 are the submitted applications received by MnDOT District 3 staff.

 All applications across the Central Minnesota ATP are scored and ranked by a committee comprised of regional planning representatives which includes one planner and one engineer from the Saint Cloud APO.
-Once these scores are compiled, a prioritized list is brought before the ATP board for approval and incorporation into the State Transportation Improvement Program (STIP) - a document like the TIP, but which encompasses the entire state of Minnesota.
+Once these scores are compiled, a prioritized list is brought before the ATP board for approval and incorporation into the State Transportation Improvement Program (STIP) - a document similar to the TIP, but which encompasses the entire state of Minnesota.